 The commands you run on the

-terminal ( or the bash shell ), that’s the interface and call to the kernel to do that.
+terminal ( or the shell ), that’s the interface and call to the kernel to do that.

-If you haven’t guessed already, this guide is about working with and building Operating Systems by using Linux itself.
+If you haven’t selected already, this guide is about working with and building Operating Systems by using Linux itself.
 This is not a guide if you want to build something from scratch.
 Please checkout OS Dev for that.

 Installation In Windows!